kerryb/enigma/index.md

    As the pawls pull down, the right-hand rotor is advanced (as it is on every keystroke).
 The alignment of the notch on the right-hand wheel also allows the second pawl to engage, advancing the middle rotor too.
-The notch on the middle wheel is not aligned, so the left-hand pawl can't engage, and slides down without advancing the left-hand rotor.
+The notch on the middle wheel is not aligned, so the left-hand pawl can&rsquo;t engage, and slides down without advancing the left-hand rotor.

 3. **Before second keystroke**